wp-plugins/sampath-bank-ipg/readme.txt

 3. Featured above is the plugin page view containing the "Sampath Bank IPG" option.
 Make sure to activate this option from the available plugin page.

 == Changelog ==
-No reson changes
+No recent changes

 == Frequently Asked Questions ==
-No reson asked questions
+No recent asked questions

 == Upgrade Notice ==
-No reson asked updates
+No recent asked updates